MeigaHub MeigaHub

 Precision

 Precision measures the reliability of the responses generated by the system.
-A more precise system is preferred in environments where the quality of responses is crucial.
+A more precise system is preferable in environments where the quality of responses is critical.

 Example: A RAG system with a Faithfulness of 0.9 is more precise than one with a Faithfulness of 0.7.